 How To Redesign a Website

-Now that we’ve discussed the various reasons why you should consider redesigning your website regularly, let’s take a look at how you should go about doing so.
+Now that we’ve discussed the various reasons why you should consider redesigning your website regularly, let’s take a look at how to redesign a website.

 1. Document Your Initial Position